 - RAM and storage: The OnePlus 8T has slightly faster data-writing speeds than the OnePlus 8 Pro since it runs the UFS 3.1 standard.
 However, storage capacities are the same for both devices.
 As far as RAM goes, the 8 Pro has a slight advantage as it uses LPDDR5 while the 8T uses LPDDR4X.
 Neither of these stats should make much of a difference for the average user.

-- Camera: The OnePlus 8 Pro’s quad-camera system will almost certainly capture better shots than the 8T’s quad-camera system.
+- Camera: The OnePlus 8 Pro’s quad-camera system captures better shots than the 8T’s quad-camera system.
 The 8 Pro has a telephoto lens which the 8T does not.
 Additionally, the 8 Pro has a higher-quality ultra-wide sensor.
 That all being said, the 8T has a wide-angle lens with a larger field-of-view and its monochrome sensor will probably be more useful to people than the 8 Pro’s color filter lens.

 - Battery: For all intents and purposes, the two phones have the same battery capacity.
 However, the 8T will charge faster since it has the new Warp Charge 65 standard.
 The 8 Pro, on the other hand, has the option for charging wirelessly, which the 8T does not support at all.